CRamsan/CoreProject/README.md

 - IDEA 2021.3.1 CE
 - ~~Android Studio~~ *Waiting until AS is updated to use IDEA 2021.3.1 as platform*

+### SDK Package
+Make sure you have SDK downloaded.
+You can do this manually or through the IDE.

 ### Building the code
 To build all the projects and execute all tests run: `./gradlew releaseAll`.